fermentationist/hydrometer_correction/README.md

 ## Description
 This is my first Rust project.
 It is a simple command line tool to correct hydrometer readings for temperature.

+Hydrometers measure the density of a liquid relative to water.
+This is useful for homebrewing, as it allows you to measure the amount of sugar in a solution.
+However, hydrometers are calibrated to measure the density of water at a specific temperature, usually 60°F or 68°F. If you measure the density of a solution at a different temperature, you will need to correct the reading to get the actual density at the calibration temperature.

 ## Usage

 You will need to have Rust installed on your system.
 If you do not have Rust installed, you can find instructions [here](https://www.rust-lang.org/tools/install).